daru23/react-context-modal/README.md

-# react-context-modal
+# react-examples

-ReactJS application that use Context API to handler modals
+ReactJS application for small examples of components and patterns